Largemouth bass are the prime target for the majority of inland anglers in the United States.

 Bass are large, predatory fish that take lures and flies well and can be pursued pretty much year round.

-They are found in a wide variety of water.
-And while there is a lot of skill in bass fishing (just ask the tournament pros!), bass are also a good species to target when you are learning.
+And while there is a lot of skill in bass fishing (just ask the bass tournament pros!), bass are also a good species to target when you are learning.
 There are big enough populations of them to ensure that there is decent action most times you go bass fishing.

 Facts about Largemouth Bass